jlevy/og-equity-compensation/README.md

-🄳 Capital gains are further classified as long-term or short-term. **Long-term capital gains** are the profits an individual makes from selling assets, such as stock, a business, a house, or land, that was held for more than a year. **Short-term capital gains** are profits from the sale of assets held for less than a year.
+🄳 Capital gains are further classified as long-term or short-term. **Long-term capital gains** are the profits an individual makes from selling assets, such as stock, a business, a house, or land, that were held for more than a year. **Short-term capital gains** are profits from the sale of assets held for less than a year.

 Although this topic is